flokapi/leetcode-explanations/bit_manipulation/README.md

 /!\ The order of the elements in the list does not matter.
-To be convinced of this, just consider that the number of flips for a given bit is only depends on the number of ones present.
+To be convinced of this, just consider that the number of flips for a given bit only depends on the number of ones present.

 ```python
 class Solution: